d2l-ai/d2l-en/chapter_convolutional-modern/vgg.md

 (ii) a nonlinearity such as a ReLu,
 One VGG block consistis of a sequence of convolutional layers, followed by a max pooling layer for spatial downsampling.
-In the original VSS paper,
+In the original VGG paper,
 [Simonyan and Ziserman, 2014](https://arxiv.org/abs/1409.1556) employed convolutions with $3\times3$ kernels and $2 \times 2$ max pooling with stride of $2$